 Johnny Depp avoids going to trial with an employee who accused him of assault

-Johnny Depp reached an agreement on Monday by which he will avoid going to trial against a filming employee who accused the actor of assaulting him when he said that a scene could not be recorded due to lack of permits.
+Johnny Depp reached an agreement on Monday by which he will avoid going to trial against a filming employee who accused the actor of assaulting him when he told him that a scene could not be recorded due to lack of permits.

 The resolution was registered this Monday in the courts of Los Angeles (USA), where a trial was scheduled to begin on July 25, although the documents do not offer information on the details of the agreement.

-The complaint was filed by Gregg Brooks, a location manager who worked on the set of the movie “City of Lies” and who claims that he was assaulted by Depp on April 13, 2017, when he informed the actor that he only had one left. last attempt to record a take in a certain location, since they did not have permission to stay longer.
+The complaint was filed by Gregg Brooks, a location manager who worked on the film’s shoot.
+“City of Lies” and who claims that he was attacked by Depp, on April 13, 2017, when he informed the actor that he only had one last attempt left to record a shot in a specific location, since they did not have permission to stay longer.

-According to his version, Depp got angry and started shouting phrases like “Who are you?
-You have no right to tell me what to do”, after which Brooks spoke with a Los Angeles police officer.
+According to his version, Depp got angry and began to shout phrases like “Who are you?
+You have no right to tell me what to do”, after which Brooks spoke with a Los Angeles Police officer.

 The conversation between the agent and the employee further frustrated Depp, who allegedly punched Brooks in the ribs and had to be evacuated by his own bodyguards so that the violence did not escalate.